 Hanseatic was nipped by a head in the Group 1 Blue Diamond Stakes and his best finish subsequent was a second in the Group 3 Blue Sapphire Stakes.

-Recommended Online Bookmaker To Bet On For The Blue Diamond Prelude (Colts and Geldings): Ladbrokes
+Our Top 3 Recommended Online Bookmakers To Bet With For The Blue Diamond Prelude (C&G):

 History of the Blue Diamond Prelude Colts and Geldings